mansenfranzen/advent-of-code-2023/README.md

 ## Comparison to Python

 - Value (Python) vs reference (JS) equality tests
+- No builtin support for doc strings in JS
 - Lack of builtin functionality such as `range`, or set operations like `difference`, `intersection` in JS
 - Inheritance via classes (Python) vs prototypes (JS)
 - Seeminlgy error prone implicit type conversions in JS: